lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Animal Summoning I: the thac0 and saves of bats in the cre file and description disagree.
 Went with the description.

+## A. 2.
+Level 2.

+* Animal Summoning II: AC of war dogs disagrees in the cre file and the description.
+Went with the description.

 # B. Arcane spells.

 ## B. 1.
 Level 1.